Your cart

 Client Spotlight: At Home with Emily

 It’s always a pleasure to work with clients to pull together new pillows and linens or curate objects and accents to group atop mantles and coffee tables.
 We also love layering one-of-kind finds into our shops and providing space for clients to discover the perfect pieces that will make their own homeand heartssing.
-It is an all together different kind of joy when shop relationships grow into true collaborations.
+It is an altogether different kind of joy when shop relationships grow into true collaborations.

 When our beloved client, Emily, engaged us to take on a few projects, I knew we had a special connection.
 Emily has an incredible sense of style and seeing our pieces interpreted in her own home, the personality of her spaces, and how those elements come together to reflect her family is both inspiring and fulfilling.
 We recently had the opportunity to photograph Emily’s house and are excited to share a glimpse inside, along with details on the evolution and expression of her personal style.